kenlasko/k8s-cloud/argocd-apps/README.md

 # Introduction
 This folder contains the Argo CD application definitions for all the Kubernetes workloads.

-The [00-disabled](/argocd-apps/00-disabled) folder is used to put applications that I don't want to use anymore, but might want to in the future.
+The [00-disabled](/argocd-apps/00-disabled) folder is used to put applications that I don"t want to use anymore, but might want to in the future.

 Most of the Helm chart managed applications are set to auto-update to newer versions by way of setting `spec.sources.targetRevision: "*"`.
 A few (like Argo CD), are set to only upgrade minor revisions.
 Manually managed apps (without Helm charts) are updated via [Keel](/keel).
 The exceptions include:
 * [Cilium](/cilium)